angi3ros3/random-repo/README.md

-I can do all things through christ who strenghthens me
+I can do all things through christ who strenghthens me ~philippians 4:13